Article February 1st, 2023 by Csaba Virág, Director, Cybersecurity Competence Services

 The real question for businesses is on the organizational rather than individual level.
 How would individuals react as a team under pressure in a crisis?
 Would everyone know what to do?
 Are robust procedures in place, tested, and validated?

 To achieve this goal, the cyber resilience exercises address cybersecurity matters in an interdisciplinary way.
 There are technical challenges for the technical team, the potential impact is amplified to challenge the leadership, and incident response processes and policies are stress tested.
-This all combines to evaluate individual, organisational, sectoral or even national cyber resilience capabilities.
+This all combines to evaluate individual, organizational, sectoral, or even national cyber resilience capabilities.

-Earlier I asked if we know how we would behave during an emergency.
-The real question in cybersecurity goes one step further: How would a group of people and organisations react to an emergency situation – together?
+Earlier, I asked if we knew how we would behave during an emergency.
+The real question in cybersecurity goes one step further: How would a group of people and organizations react to an emergency situation – together?

 Large-scale cybersecurity incidents typically involve huge amounts of people and many different organizations.
 Say, for example, the systems of a nuclear power station in France are attacked.
-Depending on the scale and success of the attack, the response could extend far beyond the power station itself – to involve Government, emergency services/first responders, power companies, the military, specialist companies serving the nuclear sector, data companies, intelligence agencies… the list is long.
+Depending on the scale and success of the attack, the response could extend far beyond the power station itself – to involve Government, emergency services/first responders, power companies, the military, specialist companies serving the nuclear sector, data companies, and intelligence agencies… the list is long.
 How will each behave?
 How will they interact?
 What should the chain of command look like?
-These are the large-scale issues and questions that we test, examine and analyse.
-It is our role to highlight situational awareness, evaluate the cybersecurity posture of an organization (or in some cases, jurisdiction), and identify what needs to be done to take defences to the next level.
+These are the large-scale issues and questions that we test, examine, and analyze.
+It is our role to highlight situational awareness, evaluate the cybersecurity posture of an organization (or, in some cases, jurisdiction), and identify what needs to be done to take defenses to the next level.